Safest Teeth Whiteners

 Because Invisalign shifts all of your teeth together instead of each tooth, it tends to give you a straighter smile faster than traditional metal braces.

 Fix your teeth from home for cheaper than Invisalign.
 Learn about the best Invisalign alternatives.

 There are some cases in which Invisalign is not a good treatment option, including:

 Perhaps the best-known orthodontics brand for clear aligners, Invisalign is a quicker way to give you a straight smile.

 You'll wear the aligners daily and at night except while eating or drinking.
 They are removable, so you can easily clean your teeth with a toothbrush and floss.

 Here’s how it works:

-Invisalign is a highly effective treatment and an ideal solution for both adults and teenagers who want an almost-invisible method of improving their smiles.
-In fact, over nine million people — including more than 1.4 million teens — have used Invisalign before.
+Invisalign is a highly effective treatment and an ideal solution for adults and teenagers who want an almost invisible method of improving their smiles.
+Over nine million people — including more than 1.4 million teens — have used Invisalign before.

 Thanks to Invisalign’s innovations and technology, the brand of aligners can fit almost all teeth and fix almost all alignment and bite issues without majorly interrupting your life.
-For best results, you should wear your Invisalign trays for 20 to 22 hours every day for your designated treatment time.
+For best results, you should wear your Invisalign trays for 20 to 22 hours daily for your designated treatment time.

-There are also other options to make Invisalign treatment more affordable for you, from using FSA or HSA tax-free dollars to a monthly payment plan to lighten the financial burden.
+Other options are available to make Invisalign treatment more affordable, from using FSA or HSA tax-free dollars to a monthly payment plan to lighten the financial burden.
 For example, your dentist may offer financing through CareCredit, a third-party patient financing program.